xenondevs/Docs/docs/nova/admin/setup.md

 This step is only required if your server is already using a custom resource pack.

-Due to technical limitations, it is only possible to have one server resource pack.
-To circumvent this issue, Nova can automatically merge existing resource packs with its own.
-Additionally, Nova also analyzes the existing resource pack and adjust its own data accordingly to prevent conflicts.
+In the past, there could be only one server resource pack.
+While this is no longer the case, resource pack merging is still important as Nova uses it to analyze the existing resource pack and adjusts its own data accordingly to prevent conflicts.
 **Therefore, it is NOT possible to manually merge resource packs, and it is also NOT possible to use merging services from other plugins.**

-There are two ways to define base packs:
+You can define "base packs", which are resource packs that Nova should merge, in two ways:

 === "With Config"